Which place is cheaper, Chattanooga or Jacksonville?

 When we compare the travel costs of actual travelers between Jacksonville and Chattanooga, we can see that Jacksonville is more expensive.
 And not only is Chattanooga much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Chattanooga would let you spend less money overall.
 Or, you could decide to spend more money in Chattanooga and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Jacksonville would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Jacksonville than you might in Chattanooga.

-Jacksonville is bigger, and its population is about 5.1 times larger than the population of Chattanooga.
-When comparing the population of Jacksonville vs. Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Jacksonville has a larger population, and is about 5 times larger than the population of Chattanooga.
+When comparing the sizes of Jacksonville and Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.